slopix-gw2/gw2_cheat_sheets/cheat_sheet_-_fractals.md

     * boss summons adds
     * biggest attack does damage in a line
         * don't stand behind an ally

+# Swampland (5) (17)
+### 1. first large room
+1. caution: there are bear traps and tripwires
+    * don't bother to try to clear them because they respawn
+2. three wisp clefts spawn
+    * bring the three wisps to the wisp clefts
+    * once you've picked up the first wisp a timer starts
+        * do a countdown in chat
+    * turn in all the wisps before the timer runs out to open the door
+### 2. kill your way to the final boss
+### 3. final boss
+1. pick up the wisp and plug it into a wisp cleft to start the fight
+2. enemies can only be hurt when they are in the green circles
+    * bait the into the green circles
+    * the green circles will move
+3. at 20 %, he will spawn four wisps around the room
+    * everyone needs to grab a wisp and carry it to the nearest cleft
+4. kill the boss

 # Molten Furnace (9) (22)